-The renaming of streets in Freiburg continued and so we lost the following names: Rennerstraße, Lexerstraße, Gallwitzstraße, Eckerstraße, and Ludwig-Heilmeyer-Weg.
+The renaming of streets in Freiburg continued, and so we lost the following names: Rennerstraße, Lexerstraße, Gallwitzstraße, Eckerstraße, and Ludwig-Heilmeyer-Weg.

 In 2018 we finally saw the scaffolding disappear that had disfigured the steeple of our minster church for twelve long years.
-In 2019 we proudly present the most beautiful steeple in the world again.
+In 2019 we proudly presented the most beautiful steeple in the world again.

 Freiburger Bügel on Bertoldstraße |